CUMBERLAND VALLEY RAIL TRAIL

 B.A. from College of Wooster

 Ph.D. from University of Michigan

-I am a specialist in environmental, economic and urban history with a research focus on metropolitan Pittsburgh.
-My book, Beyond Rust: Metropolitan Pittsburgh and the Fate of Industrial America, was recently published by the University of Pennsylvania Press.
-I am currently Vice President of the Pennsylvania Historical Association, co-editor of the Pennsylvania History series and a steering committee member for the Pennsylvania Conservation Heritage Project.
+I am a specialist in environmental, economic and urban history currently involved in community revitalization efforts in Shippensburg and throughout Pennsylvania.
+My book, Beyond Rust: Metropolitan Pittsburgh and the Fate of Industrial America, was published by the University of Pennsylvania Press in 2016 and won the Arline Custer Memorial Award from the Mid-Atlantic Regional Archives Conference.
+I am past president of the Pennsylvania Historical Association and serve on the boards of the Pennsylvania Humanities Council and Pennsylvania Conservation Heritage Committee among others.